-Google has made a bold statement that user experience is paramount.
+Google has made a bold statement that user experience of SEO is paramount.
 This trend started early in 2015 when Google first penalized sites that were not responsive via the Mobilegeddon update.

 A good user experience allows readers to engage more with the pages they visit.
 This enables the search engines to determine which pages are relevant–a key ranking factor.